reda-mouffok/BigQuery-Github-Analysis/README.md

 - format : The format of the date (ex: "YYYY-MM-DD" or  "YYYY-MM" ).
 - language_list : A list of the languages that you want to display.

+## Running

+To do so, create two folders :

+- **credentials :** where you should put the credential json file downloaded from your GCP account.
+- **result :** where the result graph should be created after running the job.

+First give the permission to execute the run file with the following command :  `chmod +x bin/runJob.sh`

+Then run the script with `./bin/runjob/`, this script should build a docker image of the project with the different packages, and run the concerned image by providing the logs.

 ## Display the result